jatkin-wasti/python_SQL_movies/README.md

 ```
 import pyodbc  # Importing pyodbc to connect with and manipulate our database
 import pandas as pd  # Importing pandas to handle the csv file
+import csv  # Importing csv to handle the csv file in a better way
 ```
 - Creating our class
 ```